 My local gallery, Frivoli in Devonshire Road, Chiswick or Maud and Mabel in The Antique Emporium, Hampstead.
 I am hoping they will be available in a certain prestigious shop in central London soon.

-What’s your favourite way to spend a Saturday in London?
+What’s your favorite way to spend a Saturday in London?

 I love going to the shops in Chiswick.
 We have a traditional butcher with sawdust on the floor, and a fishmonger and delicatessen, Mortimer and Bennett, who sell a very good range of cheeses.
 I also like to walk or cycle down to the river Thames and sometimes visit our local brewery, Fullers, who make London Pride beer right next to the river.
 If there is a good exhibition on, we will sometimes go to the Royal Academy on Piccadilly, or the Tate Modern.
 I also love visiting the ceramics galleries in the Victoria and Albert museum for inspiration.